KunmingSHAO/KunmingSHAO.github.io/_teaching/2022-fall-teaching-1.md

 location: "Guangzhou, China"
 ---

-We used Neamen's Microelectronics: Circuit Analysis And Design, Fourth Edition
+I am the lecture of this unofficial course, and we used Neamen's Microelectronics: Circuit Analysis And Design, Fourth Edition